 If you deploy AI systems in the European Union, human oversight is no longer optional.
 The EU AI Act is the world's first comprehensive AI regulation, and its requirements for high-risk AI systems become enforceable on August 2, 2026.
 Non-compliance carries fines of up to €15 million or 3% of global annual turnover.

-Article 14 of the EU AI Act mandates that high-risk AI systems must be designed so that humans can effectively oversee them during operation.
-This is not a vague aspiration.
+Article 14 of the EU AI Act mandates that high-risk AI systems must be designed so humans can effectively oversee them during operation.
+That's not a vague aspiration.
 The regulation spells out specific capabilities that must be available to human overseers:

 Human oversight is one piece of the compliance puzzle.
 The EU AI Act also demands risk mitigation, data governance, transparency, and ongoing monitoring.
 Connic gives you the building blocks for all of these:

-Together, these features form a defense-in-depth approach: guardrails prevent harmful inputs and outputs, approvals gate high-risk actions behind human review, judges evaluate output quality, observability provides the transparency layer, and A/B testing validates changes safely.
-That is not just good engineering.
-It is what regulators expect.
+Together, these features form a defense-in-depth approach.
+Guardrails prevent harmful inputs and outputs, approvals gate high-risk actions behind human review, judges evaluate output quality, observability provides the transparency layer, and A/B testing validates changes safely.
+That's not just good engineering.
+It's what regulators expect.

 Real-World Scenarios

-Here are approval configurations we see teams deploying in production:
+A few approval configurations teams run in production:

 Adding approvals to an existing agent takes minutes: